slowernews/slowernews/rationales/rationale-index.md

 # Rationale - Slower News

 Why articles were included, replaced or deprecated.
-Often it implies reordering the article section to balance/relate viewpoints.
+Often, it implies reordering the article section to balance/relate viewpoints.

 ### Machine learning: the great stagnation